-- Sit in seat.

-- Lift up adjustment lever (A) and slide seat until a comfortable position is reached which allows you to press clutch/brake pedal all the way down.

-- Release lever to lock seat in position.
+- Pivot seat and pan forward and assemble adjustment knob and flat washer loosely.
+Do not tighten. - Lower seat into operating position and sit in seat. - Slide seat until a comfortable position is reached which allows you to press clutch/brake pedal all the way down. - · Get off seat without moving its adjusted position. - Raise seat and tighten adjustment knob securely.

 NOTE: You may now roll your tractor off the skid.
-Follow the instructions below to remove the tractor from the skid.
+Follow the instruction below to remove the tractor from the skid.